open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

     type: Available
 ```

-The workflow would be:
+There will be 3 components and 2 kind of users involved in the workflow:

+**Admin**
-1. `ClusterManagementAddOn`, addon configurations `AddOnHubConfig` `AddOnDeploymentConfig` and addon manager
+- The admin is responsible to install/upgrade the `ClusterManagementAddOn`, addon configurations `AddOnHubConfig`
+`AddOnDeploymentConfig` and addon manager deployment.
-deployment is installed/upgraded by admin.
-2. Admin can modify the `spec.installStrategy` of `ClusterManagementAddOn`.
-This is not a necessary step, the admin can
-choose to use the installStrategy defined by the installer.
-For upgrade cases, the admin also needs to append
+- Admin can modify the `spec.installStrategy` of `ClusterManagementAddOn`.
+For upgrade cases, needs to append
-`rolloutStrategy` to `ClusterManagementAddOn`.
-3. `ManagedClusterAddOn` is created for each cluster with the addon configurations.
-The resource could be created by
-addon-install-controller which is watching the `ClusterManagementAddOn`, or be manually created by a user.
+`rolloutStrategy`.

+**Normal User**
+- A user can override the configuration by updating the `ManagedClusterAddon` directly.
+User defined configs won't be controlled by the rollout controller.

+**AddOn Manager**
-4. Addon manager updates the `status.supportedConfigs` of `ManagedClusterAddOn`.
-The `status.supportedConfigs` list the
+- Addon manager is responsible to update the `status.supportedConfigs` of `ManagedClusterAddOn`.
-config type which is allowed to be overridden by a normal user.
-5. Addon manager updates the `status.configReferences` of `ClusterManagementAddOn`.
-The `status.configReferences` list the
-config name and `desiredConfigSpecHash`.
-6. A user can update the `configs` of `ManagedClusterAddOn` based on `status.supportedConfigs`.
-7. Addon-rollout-controller watches the `ClusterManagementAddOn` and updates the `desiredConfigSpecHash` in `ManagedClusterAddOn` status.
+- Addon manager has the permission to access all the configs.
+It watches the configs change and updates the `desiredConfigSpecHash` of `ClusterManagementAddOn`.
-8. Addon manager watches the `ManagedClusterAddOn`, gets addon configurations, and generates `ManifestWorks` for each
+- Addon manager watches the `ManagedClusterAddOn` and generates `ManifestWork` with annotations `configsSpecHash`.

-cluster.
-The `ManifestWorks` has the annotation `configSpecHash` to indicate the addon configurations.
+**Install Controller**
+- Addon install controller is watching the `ClusterManagementAddOn` and generate `ManagedClusterAddOn` with `desiredConfigSpecHash` .

+**Rollout Controller**

+A new component called rollout controller is introduced to rollout the configs.
+- The rollout controller syncs the `desiredConfigSpecHash` from `ClusterManagementAddOn` to `ManagedClusterAddOn` .
+  - For non-canary rollout, the rollout controller keeps the `desiredConfigSpecHash` in `ManagedClusterAddOn`
+    be aligned with the `desiredConfigSpecHash` in `ClusterManagementAddOn`.
-9. Addon-rollout-controller watches the `ManifestWorks` and updates the `lastAppliedConfigSpecHash` in `ManagedClusterAddOn` status.
+  - For canary rollout, the rollout controller keeps the `desiredConfigSpecHash` in `ManagedClusterAddOn`
+    be aligned with the `lastKnownGoodConfigSpecHash` in `ClusterManagementAddOn`.
+    The `lastKnownGoodConfigSpecHash` comes from the canary placment.
-10. Addon-rollout-controller updates the `ManagedClusterAddOn` `status.condition` type `Progressing` to report the configuration install/upgrade result.
+- The rollout controller updates the `ManagedClusterAddOn` `lastAppliedConfigSpecHash` by checking the `ManifestWork`.
+  - `ManifestWork` annotations `configsSpecHash` matches `desiredConfigSpecHash`.
+  - `ManifestWork` Condition Available status is true.
+  - `ManifestWork` Condition Available observedGeneration equals to generation.
+  - If it is a fresh install since one addon can have multiple ManifestWorks, the `ManifestWork` condition ManifestApplied must also be true.
+- The rollout controller updates the `ManagedClusterAddOn` conditions.
+  - If `lastAppliedConfigSpecHash` == `desiredConfigSpecHash`
+    - If `LastAppliedConfigSpecHash` is empty before it equals to `desiredConfigSpecHash`, update condition Progressing
+    status to false with reason `InstallSucceed`.
+    - If `lastAppliedConfigSpecHash` is not empty before it equals to `desiredConfigSpecHash`, update condition Progressing
+    status to false with reason `UpgradeSucceed`.
+  - If `lastAppliedConfigSpecHash` != `desiredConfigSpecHash`
+    - If `lastAppliedConfigSpecHash` is empty, update condition Progressing status to true with reason `Installing`.
+      - If meets some error during the installation, for example, the `ManifestWork` reports an error, update the condition Progressing
+      status to false with the reason `InstallFailed`.
+    - If `lastAppliedConfigSpecHash` is not empty, update condition Progressing status to true with reason `Upgrading`.
+      - If meets some error during the installation, for example, the `ManifestWork` reports an error, update the condition Progressing
+      status to false with the reason `UpgradeFailed`.
+- The rollout controller updates the `ClusterManagementAddOn` `installProgression`.
+  - For non-canary rollout, when all the addons rollout to `desiredConfigSpecHash`, it updates the `lastAppliedConfigSpecHash` and `lastKnownGoodConfigSpecHash` as `desiredConfigSpecHash`.
+  - For canary rollout, when all the addons rollout to `lastKnownGoodConfigSpecHash`, it updates the `lastAppliedConfigSpecHash`as `desiredConfigSpecHash`.
+  - The rollout controller also update the `conditions` of `installProgression`, which is a summary for all the placment addons.

 ### Examples

+//TODO kustomize examples

 #### Fresh install addon to the default version.
 `AddOnHubConfig` has desired version v0.10.0.
 The resource name has a hash suffix which will change when the content is updated.